 Purchase of a residential property

-The precise stages involved in the purchase of a residential property vary according to the circumstances.
+The stages involved in buying a residential property vary according to the circumstances.
 However, below we have suggested some key stages:

 - Take your instructions and give you initial advice

 - Check finances are in place to fund purchase and contact lender’s solicitors if needed